bsorrentino/bsorrentino/_posts/2024-05-20-langgraph-for-java.md

 ##  LangChain and LangGraph

-In the previous article [AI Agent on iOS with LangGraph for Swift][article1] I've introduced [LangGraph-Swift] an implemetation of [LangGraph] a library, powered by [LangChain] for building stateful, multi-agent applications with LLMs that lets you coordinate and checkpoint multiple chains across cyclic computational steps using regular `python` or `Javascript` functions.
+In the previous article [AI Agent on iOS with LangGraph for Swift][article1] I've introduced [LangGraph-Swift] an implementation of [LangGraph] a library, powered by [LangChain] for building stateful, multi-agent applications with LLMs that lets you coordinate and checkpoint multiple chains across cyclic computational steps using regular `python` or `Javascript` functions.

 As said, I developed [LangGraph-Swift] to reuse my knowledege around [LangGraph] and [LangChain] for building [LangChain] iOS apps powered by LLM.